Long-form sales pages vs. short. Know when to use one or the other and how each can affect your sales

 However, this list of reasons shouldn’t dissuade you from creating sales pages, because long-form sales pages are successful in generating leads and sales.
 Noah Kagan’s AppSumo long-form sales page is proof of that:

 Creating an effective conversion-worthy long-form sales page is possible.
 All you need to do is include the right page elements.
-The ConversionXL agency sales page is the perfect example of what a long-form sales page should look like:
+The CXL agency sales page is the perfect example of what a long-form sales page should look like:

 Above the fold, the page has a simple, to-the-point headline, customer badges, and a short 2-minute video you can watch.